mrudul03/openshift-microservices/README.md

 oc get routes
 ```

-## Running Microservices Application
+## Running Microservices
-The hostname (customer-service-demo-project.192.168.64.3.nip.io) would be different for your different.

 ### Create a customer
+The hostname (customer-service-demo-project.192.168.64.3.nip.io) can be taken from route exposed for customer-service.
 POST http://customer-service-demo-project.192.168.64.3.nip.io/customers/
 ```
 {